Cloud7444/Assignemnt17420/README.md

 ##log6
 after app deploy on heroku.
 OperationalError occur due to hasnt run migrate. -- notice database is empty at this point(running on local)

+##log6
+In project repo forgot to link the heroku git.
+Can not remote access from terminal.